About William Chrisman High School

 Once a student has missed at least seven (7) days in one or more classes during the semester and will be denied credit for any class that has an NG on the grade card.

 Students may be denied credit in one or more classes unless documentation of absences is submitted to the attendance office or time is recouped.
 Denial of credit can impact MSHSAA eligibility and progress toward graduation.
-Students were provided daily and weekly opportunities to make up hours towards their absences.
-The following absences are exempt toward the 7 day limit:
+Students were provided daily and weekly opportunities to make up hours for their absences.
+The following absences are exempt from the 7-day limit:

 • Hospitalization with documentation